 Sometimes we all need a little help.
 Take advantage of our financial assistance programs designed to lend a hand when you need it most.

-Eligible customers can extend their bill due date by up to 21 calendar days.
+If eligible, you may extend your bill due date by up to 21 calendar days.

-Customers who have experienced a hardship such as job loss, illness, military deployment, or disability, may qualify for help with past-due electric bills.
+If you have experienced a hardship such as job loss, illness, military deployment or disability, you may qualify for help with past-due electric bills.